 Throughout the years, the United States Army Maneuver Center of Excellence Band has established itself as one of the Army's finest musical ensembles.
 It's annual Holiday Concert performance at The RiverCenter for the Performing Arts, a "standing room only" event featuring a wide variety of virtuosic and entertaining musical selections, has become a favorite tradition in the Fort Benning and Columbus communities.

-The hot Latin sounds of Latin Fire have earned this band a reputation as the Fort Benning and local community’s premiere Latin band.
-Their spicy blend of music and musicians perform at Army unit events, outreach missions, community festivals, VA hospitals and Sea World’s Viva La Musica Festival.
+The hot Jazz sounds of Jazz Fire have earned this band a reputation as the Fort Benning and local community's premiere Jazz band.
+Their spicy blend of music and musicians perform at Army unit events, outreach missions, community festivals, VA hospitals and Sea World's Viva La Musica Festival.
 But the band is at home wherever a dance floor can be cleared.
-Fueled by a fiery rhythm section and high-octane horns, Latin Fire plays a wide variety of Latin style, from Plena to Reggaeton to Salsa and Merengue.
+Fueled by a fiery rhythm section and high-octane horns, Jazz Fire plays a wide variety of Jazz style, from Plena to Reggaeton to Salsa and Merengue.

-The MCoE Band’s rock combo Weapons of Mass Distraction was formed in October of 2011.
-This four-man group is an energenic team of talented musicians playing "everything that rocks" from the classic rock of the ‘60s and ‘70s to the hits of the ‘80s and ‘90s and all things modern.
+The MCoE Band's rock combo was formed in October of 2011.
+This four-man group is an energenic team of talented musicians playing "everything that rocks" from the classic rock of the '60s and '70s to the hits of the '80s and '90s and all things modern.
 Past events have included football tailgates, farewells, and annual Octoberfest and Independence Day events at Fort Benning.